AnyFetch/developers.anyfetch.com/blueprint.md

 ### Create a document [POST]
-Add a document in the FetchAPI et returns the created document.
+Add a document in the Fetch API et returns the created document.

 > **Note:** `no_hydration` optional boolean.
 When true, asks the API to wait before starting hydration (useful when you want to send a file immediately after)